Not Just a Goof

 Not Just a Goof is a 2024 American documentary film about the 1995 animated film A Goofy Movie, which garnered a cult following.
-The documentary is written, produced, shot, edited, and directed by Eric Kimelton and Christopher Ninness with animated sequences by Venturia Animation Studios.
+The documentary is written, produced, shot, edited, and directed by Eric Kimelton and Christopher Ninness with animated sequences by the Colombia-based Venturia Animation Studios.
 It premiered at the DocLands Documentary Film Festival on May 4, 2024.
 It was released on Disney+ on April 7, 2025, exactly 30 years after A Goofy Movie was released.

 Production and release

 Initially, the film was going to focus solely on the impact A Goofy Movie had on millennials.
 Eric Kimelton, one of the filmmakers, is the nephew of director Kevin Lima.

 A version of the film was first screened as part of a Disney Vacation Club Members' Cruise on May 20, 2024, at the Walt Disney Family Museum in San Francisco on June 29, 2024.
 Parts of the film were also previewed in August 2024 during D23: The Ultimate Disney Fan Event.
 Prior to the film's premiere on Disney+, a near-completed cut of the documentary was shown on October 12, 2024, at the Tarrytown Music Hall in Tarrytown, New York as a surprise addition to the Sleepy Hollow International Film Festival, where D23 held a screening of The Adventures of Ichabod and Mr. Toad earlier in the day.

-In March 2025, it was announced the film would be released on April 7, 2025, on Disney+ to coincide with the 30th anniversary of A Goofy Movie.
+In March 2025, it was announced the film would be released on April 7, 2025, on Disney+ in the US to coincide with the 30th anniversary of A Goofy Movie with Odin's Eye Entertainment handling international sales.